 Unprecedented $2 trillion U.S. coronavirus stimulus bill poised for Senate vote

+The Senate was due to convene at 12 p.m.
+EDT (1600 GMT), with a vote expected sometime in the afternoon.
+The Democratic-controlled House of Representatives is not expected to act before Thursday.
+Trump supports the measure, the White House said.

 "We're really looking forward to this vote today so that he can sign it into law," White House spokeswoman Stephanie Grisham said on Fox News.
-The massive bill is expected to include a $500 billion fund to help hard-hit industries and a comparable amount for direct payments of up to $3,000 apiece to millions of U.S. families.
+The massive bill includes a $500 billion fund to help hard-hit industries and a comparable amount for direct payments of up to $3,000 apiece to millions of U.S. families.

 "We have greatly strengthened the bill and we're proud of what we've done," Senate Democratic Leader Chuck Schumer said on CNN.
-He said he thought the chamber would pass the legislation on Wednesday.
-The package aims to flood the U.S. economy with cash in a bid to stem the impact of a pandemic that has killed more than 730 people in the United States and infected more than 53,470, shuttered thousands of businesses, thrown millions out of work and led states to order 100 million people - nearly a third of the population - to stay at home.
+The package aims to flood the U.S. economy with cash in a bid to stem the impact of a pandemic that has killed more than 730 people in the United States and infected more than 53,650.

+The governors of at least 18 states, including hard-hit New York, have issued stay-at-home directives affecting about half the U.S. population.
+The sweeping orders are aimed at slowing the pathogen's spread, but have upended daily life as schools and businesses shutter indefinitely.
+U.S. stocks were mixed in choppy trading after a strong rebound on Tuesday and a rise in early trading on Wednesday, as optimism about the coronavirus package waned, with investors still concerned about the lasting economic hit from the pandemic.

 That concerned health officials, who fear ending the lockdown too soon could bring more virus-related deaths.
 (Interactive graphic tracking global spread of coronavirus: open https://tmsnrt.rs/3aIRuz7 in an external browser.)